24. Graph: The Cognitive Topology

 - Intent Submission: The node defines the CapabilitySet required (e.g.,

-- The Long Sleep: The Graph executes an atomic exit, serializing the
+- The Long Sleep: If the wait must survive process death, reboot, human approval delay, or high-latency peer return, the Graph executes an atomic exit, serializing the

-StateTto the Phylactery (ADR 06) and liberating VRAM. - Awakening: Once the physical substrate is manifested, the Graph is re-entered via
+StateTto the Phylactery (ADR 06). - Awakening: Once the physical substrate or external result is available, the Graph resumes from Vessel memory or is re-entered via persistence, depending on which boundary was crossed.

 3. Parallel Reasoning: Broadcasting and Spreading

-The architecture treats the mind as a multi-threaded organism:
+The architecture treats the mind as a multi-threaded organism, where graph traversals represent active fluctuations (Vṛttis):

 - Broadcasting: Identical data is sent to multiple steps simultaneously (e.g., requesting three different Personas (ADR 32) to critique a single plan).